bwt2/multibrot-ppm-rs/README.md

-## PPM File Generator
+## Multibrot PPM File Generator
-Draw into a PPM file.
+Draws a multibrot image into a .ppm file.

 ```bash
 cargo run